simple-guy1/bitcoin-full-node-guide/README.md

 ### Bitcoin Core runs as service and automatically starts after server restart
 For running Bitcoin Core as a service I followed this [guide](https://gist.github.com/jeffrade/0b730d226ff6f6b985f802d3c9191023) which was quite straightforward.
 I created second service to run Bitcoin Core on testnet as well.
 I found these two articles about multiple Bitcoin chains running on same servers.
 Maybe someone found them useful: [article 1](https://raphtyosaze.medium.com/how-to-run-multiple-bitcoin-blockchain-networks-on-the-same-computer-4efa031e7d26), [article 2](https://number1.co.za/running-a-mainnet-and-testnet-on-the-same-bitcoin-node/)

-## Recap what has been done so far
+## recap what has been done so far
 - set up old laptop as debian server
 - connect other laptop to the server via ssh
 - install Bitcoin Core from official github repository on the server
 - set up Bitcoin Core daemons for main and test nets running as services

-## Install Electrum Server on the server
+## install Electrum Server on the server
 To be able to work with Bitcoin blockchain data I need indexed blockchain.
 For that purpose I chose [electrs](https://github.com/romanz/electrs).<br>

 **goal of this section:** Electrum Server is isntalled and runs as service, which starts automatically after server is restarted<br>